HenryASazo/active-directory-lab/README.md

 ---

-## Key Takeaways

-- **Enterprise-ready skills:** This lab mirrors real-world tasks—domain joins, shared folder access, GPO deployment, and password reset tickets—common in help desk and junior sysadmin roles.
+## What I Learned

+Walking through this lab taught me several important concepts and workflows:

+**Active Directory and Domain Design** — I learned how a forest and root domain are created, why OUs matter for organizing users and computers, and how AD Users and Computers fits into day-to-day administration.
+The distinction between users, groups, and OUs became much clearer once I had to move objects and apply permissions.

+**Network and DNS** — The difference between DC and client DNS config was a big takeaway.
+The DC points DNS to itself (127.0.0.1) because it hosts DNS; clients must point to the DC’s IP so they can resolve domain names and reach authentication services.
+Static IPs on the DC are necessary so clients always know where to find it.

+**File Sharing and Permissions** — I got hands-on practice with NTFS permissions, inheritance, and group-based access.
+Disabling inheritance and explicitly assigning rights to a group (like Engineeringshare) reinforced how Windows combines share and NTFS permissions.
+Testing cross-OU group membership (Ted in Sales accessing an Engineering share) showed how groups can cross organizational boundaries.

+**Group Policy** — I saw how GPOs apply differently: user configuration (e.g., wallpaper) vs. computer configuration (account lockout).
+Using Enforce to prioritize a GPO and testing the lockout policy end-to-end helped me understand how policy flows down the OU hierarchy.

-- **Security awareness:** Understood why DCs need static IPs (consistent DNS/auth), why SHA-256 is used over SHA-1, and why domain admin should be used sparingly.
+**Security and Operations** — I learned why SHA-256 is preferred over SHA-1 for certificates, why domain admin accounts should be used sparingly, and how to handle a real help desk scenario: finding a user in AD, unlocking their account, and resetting their password with a secure temporary value.

-- **Troubleshooting mindset:** Practiced account lockout recovery end-to-end (search user in AD → unlock → reset password with secure temp password), a typical IT support workflow.
+**Virtualization** — Using VirtualBox, NAT networks, and snapshots gave me a repeatable, isolated lab that mirrors how enterprises segment and test environments.

 ---

 ## Notes

 - Domain admin should only be used when required; use delegated accounts for day-to-day tasks.
-- Lab uses `.local` and simple passwords for learning; production environments require proper domain names and stronger password policies.
+- This lab uses `.local` and simple passwords for learning; production environments require proper domain names and stronger password policies.

 ---